osg-htc/docs/docs/common/yum.md

     See the [upcoming software section](#upcoming-software) for details.

 !!! note
-    In the 3.5 series (and earlier), packages are added to the `osg` and `osg-upcoming` repositories during discrete, numbered releases (e.g. 3.5.31);
-    packages are added to the `osg-rolling` and `osg-upcoming-rolling` repositories as soon as they are considered production-ready.<br>
-    In the 3.6 series, there are no `osg-rolling` or `osg-upcoming-rolling` repositories, and packages are added to the `osg` and `osg-upcoming` repositories as soon as they are considered production ready.
+    In the 3.6 series, packages are added to the `osg` and `osg-upcoming` repositories as soon as they are considered production ready.

 OSG's RPM packages also rely on external packages provided by supported OSes and EPEL.
 You must have the following repositories available and enabled: